thwllms/thwllms.github.io/_posts/2015-07-12-enumerate.md

 2 c
 {% endhighlight %}

-`enumerate` makes this a little bit cleaner:
+But you can do the same thing a little more gracefully with `enumerate`:

 {% highlight python %}
 >>> for index, item in enumerate(my_list):
 ...     print index, item
 {% endhighlight %}

-`iteritems` works similarly, but with dictionaries.
+`iteritems` is similar to `enumerate`, but for dictionaries.
 If you were doing this...

 {% highlight python %}
 >>> my_dict = {0:'a', 1:'b', 2:'c'}